 The osteopathic physician must:

-- elicit a comprehensive and patient-focused history, including symptoms, psychological factors, cultural considerations, need for interpretive or adaptive services, and community/social factors, from the patient and other sources as appropriate and in a timely manner.
+- elicit a comprehensive and person-centered history, including symptoms, psychological factors, cultural considerations, need for interpretive or adaptive services, and community/social factors, from the patient and other sources as appropriate and in a timely manner.

-- elicit the essential information regarding past medical history of diseases, disorders, and surgical procedures.
+- elicit essential information regarding

 - gather information regarding health promotion and disease prevention through medical history-taking and physical examination regarding the biomedical, biomechanical, and biopsychosocial issues that contribute to health and disease.